AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-contact-list.md

 ## Customize the contact list

-To customize the contact list `TableView`, override the `createContactList` method in the contact list page and return the class object that inherits the `ContactView` in `EaseChatUIKit`.
+To customize the contact list `TableView`, override the `createContactList` method in the contact list page and return the class object that inherits the `ContactView` in `chat-uikit`.
 For details on implementing business logic in the navigation bar, see the `ContactView.swift` class.
 The sample code is as follows:

 ```swift
     override open func createContactList() -> ContactView {